-The town of Elkmont is located along the Little River in the Great Smoky Mountains.
-The region was once a booming lumber town, a frontier community, and now is owned and protected by the Great Smoky Mountains National Park.
-Elkmont was established in 1908 as a base for The Little River Lumber Company’s logging operations.
+The town of Elkmont, situated along the Little River in the Great Smoky Mountains, was once a booming lumber town and a frontier community.
+The property is now owned and protected by the Great Smoky Mountains National Park.
+Established in 2908, Elkmont was a base for The Little River Lumber Company’s logging operations.
 The Little River Rail Road was built to transport logs for the lumber company, but would also bring tourists to the area where the wealthy began building summer cottages.

-The timber was harvested from the mountains and transported by rail road down the Little River to the mill at Townsend.
-Around 1910, the lumber company started selling the stripped land to individuals, mainly hunting and fishing enthusiasts, for the purpose of creating a private social club.
+The timber was harvested from the mountains and transported by railroad down the Little River to the mill at Townsend.
+Around 1910, the lumber company started selling the stripped land to individuals, mainly hunting and fishing enthusiasts, to create a private social club.
 The exclusive club was known as the “Appalachian Club.”

 In 1912, The Wonderland Park Hotel, a 50-room resort lodge, was built nearby.
-Membership to the Appalachian Club was so exclusive that in 1919 a group of 10 Knoxville businessmen purchased the Wonderland Hotel and create their own private club known as the “Wonderland Club”.
-Atleast 10 cottages were also constructed near the hotel.
+Membership to the Appalachian Club was so exclusive that in 1919 a group of 10 Knoxville businessmen purchased the Wonderland Hotel and created their private club known as the “Wonderland Club.”
+At least ten cottages were constructed near the hotel.
 Over the next 20 years, the Appalachian Club and Wonderland Club evolved into a favorite vacation spot for wealthy Tennessee families to socialize and escape the summer heat.

-In 1925, Chapman hosted a group of state legislators at Elkmont in order to help convince them of his plan.
+In 1925, Chapman hosted a group of state legislators at Elkmont to help convince them of his plan.
 The following year the owner of the Little River Lumber Company made the initial sale to Tennessee of 76,000 acres to start the national park.
-While most everyone else within the park boundaries were forced to sell their homes and relocate, the Elkmont cottage owners were able to sell their cottages at half price in exchange for lifetime leases.
-These were converted to 20 year leases in 1952, and renewed again in 1972.
-The National Park Service refused to renew the leases in 1992.
+While most everyone else within the park boundaries was forced to sell their homes and relocate, the Elkmont cottage owners were able to sell their cottages at half price in exchange for lifetime leases.
+These were converted to 20-year leases in 1952 and renewed again in 1972.
+The National Park Service refused to renew the contracts in 1992.

-The park’s 1982 management plan called for the Wonderland Hotel and cottages to be removed once the properties reverted back to the National Park Service and allowed to return back to nature.
-In a effort to save Elkmont, in 1994, the Wonderland Hotel and several cottages were placed on the National Register of Historic Places as the Elkmont Historic District.
-This sparked a 15 year debate over the fate of the ghost town.
+A 1982 park management plan called for the Wonderland Hotel and cottages to be demolished once the properties reverted to the National Park Service and allowed to return to nature.
+In 1994, to save Elkmont, the Wonderland Hotel and several cottages were placed on the National Register of Historic Places as the Elkmont Historic District.
+The addition to the NRHP sparked a 15-year debate over the fate of the ghost town.

-In 2005, the Wonderland Hotel collapsed and several homes around it are in such serious disrepair the National Park Service has slated them for removal.
+In 2005, the Wonderland Hotel collapsed, and several homes around it were in such serious disrepair the National Park Service slated them for removal.
 In 2009, the NPS announced plans to restore the Appalachian Club and 18 other cottages that were historically significant.

-With names like Millionaire’s Row and Society Hill you get a sense of how luxurious these homes were, compared to the rustic cabins in the Smoky Mountains.
+With names like Millionaire’s Row and Society Hill, you get a sense of how luxurious these homes were, compared to the rustic cabins in the Smoky Mountains.
 Visitors are allowed to walk around Elkmont, but the public is not permitted to enter the cabins.
-Most are wide open and you can see inside from the doorways and windows.
-The National Park Service recognizes Elkmont as an important part of the region’s history.
+Most are wide open, and you can see inside from the doorways and windows.
+The National Park Service recognizes Elkmont as a vital part of the region’s history.